robbalmbra/RomBuilder/README.md

 ## Notes

-For macOS systems, install [MEGAcmd](https://github.com/meganz/MEGAcmd) for the upload process
+For macOS systems, install [MEGAcmd](https://github.com/meganz/MEGAcmd) and mega macos binaries to allow the upload process to function.